Resort Scuba Diving In The Caribbean

 Our big excitement was when the dive master found the turtle.

 The dive master was equally successful at scooping up lion fish for us to see and in finding lobster lairs.
 Most of the fish we saw were tiny but we did get to see several large schools of small fish.
-The coral was nice but much of the underwater landscape was rather bland in colour (even if it might not to totally evident from the pictures I picked!).
+The coral was nice and in places splashed with colour.

 Maybe we are just a bit jaded from other dive trips we have taken.
 If you are a beginner diver or have limited real dive destination experience, the world you see underwater will be more than exciting enough to keep you diving.
 And if you swim really slowly and have an attentive dive master, you may be very surprised by what you might see!
 If you visit Sandals Emerald Bay in Exuma – as a beginner or experienced diver – don’t miss the “free” resort scuba diving.

 Have you been scuba diving in Exuma?
 What did we miss?